konsougiou/Synthesiser_Firmware/README.md

 ### Handshake Thread
 #### Technical Overview
-This task checks the keyArray to see whether there has been a detection of a keyboard to the right or the left.
+This task checks the `keyArray` to see whether there has been a detection of a keyboard to the right or the left.
 Based on this information, each keyboard knows whether it is in the middle, left or right on the keyboard and can infer its respective octave as well.
 #### Time Performance

 ### Knob Update Task
 #### Technical Overview
 This task trasmits information about the rotation of the knobs that control global settings.
 This means that it includes information about the pitch, the the waveform setting and the reverb amount.
-These messages are loaded on the 'msgOutQ' and are then transmitted by the CAN transmitter.
+These messages are loaded on the `msgOutQ` and are then transmitted by the CAN transmitter.
 #### Time Performance

 ### Mode Switch Task